Instructions for Authors

 Funding

-Please provide details of all funding received for this research, including funding authority, grant numbers, and amounts.
-If no funding was received, state "No funding was received for the research, authorship, and/or publication of this article".
+Authors must disclose all sources of funding that supported the research, including the name of the funding body, grant or award numbers, and amounts received.
+This information must be included in the manuscript.
+If no funding was received, authors must explicitly state: "No funding was received for the research, authorship, and/or publication of this article."

 Competing and/or Conflicting Interests